MANI-max-max/MANI-max-max/README.md

 I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.

-Skills: JQUERY / BOOTSTRAP / JS / HTML / CSS
+Skills: JQUERY / BOOTSTRAP / JS / HTML / CSS / PHOTOSHOP

 - 🔭 I’m currently working on Landing page
 - 🌱 I’m currently learning Payton